aoswalt/prag-prog-notes/README.md

 don't cause collateral damage just because there's a crisis of some sort.
 One broken window is one too many

-where the code is pristinely beautiful—cleanly written, well designed, and elegant—you will likely take extra special care not to mess it up
+where the code is pristinely beautiful - cleanly written, well designed, and elegant - you will likely take extra special care not to mess it up

 Just tell yourself, "No broken windows."